Do not skirt Florida law to grow gambling county by county: Where we stand

 Nickels, cents, and taxes

-If you get a gift card somewhere, or merely like to go the video game trade-in path to validate your microtransaction purchases, you can get Battle.net cards at GameStop or Best Buy in even increments, like $20.
+If you get a gift card somewhere, or merely like to go the video game trade-in path to validate your microtransaction purchases, you can get Battle.net cards at GameStop or Your Bonus Code in even increments, like $20.
 If you live in a state with no online sales tax, it isn’t an issue.
 For about 70% of Americans, you’re going to get annoyed.

 Sales tax is out of Blizzard s hands, that s apparent.
 It isn’t a surcharge Blizzard is adding to get more money from you; that money goes to the state you live in, but this is where Blizzard starts to get really sneaky to bleed you for cash past the sales tax.